Huntingdonshire Branch pubs selling real ale

 39 The Avenue

 Delightful local in a charming village on a ridge near the Northamptonshire border.
 The pub provides a congenial focus for a small village community and attracts visitors from a wide area.
 The regularly changing range of four real ales often includes beers from Nethergate, Young's, Digfield, Oakham and Buntingford.
-Good food is served 12-1.45pm, 7-9pm Tuesday to Saturday and 12-3pm Sunday.
 Hood skittles is popular, and there is a petanque court.
 A real fire adds atmosphere in winter.

 - Green Man 39 The Avenue Leighton Bromswold PE28 5AW email@example.com(01480) 890238

-Village local opposite the church.
+The pub is a Grade II listed building dating back to the early 1800’s.
+Opposite the village church.
 Very much a pub of two halves.
 Popular Public bar with pub games .
 The comfortable lounge is also the restaurant area.
+What out for the One way road system round the village.

 - Little Gransden